aaltsys/doc-server3/wares/03_terminal-server.rst

 Install Hamachi on the terminal services computer and setup a new Hamachi network hosted on this TS machine.

+.. note:: Try `remobo <http://www.remobo.com/howto>`_ as an alternative to the Hamachi VPN.

 Setup Users
 =============================